 Mexico Secretary of Energy Pedro Joaquin Coldwell welcomed ministers and delegates in the opening plenary and described steps that Mexico is taking in the clean energy space, particularly in energy efficiency.
 U.S. Secretary of Energy Ernest Moniz set the stage for the meeting by commenting that actions must match the scale of the CEM’s core objective to accelerate the global transition to a clean energy economy.

-Maria van der Hoeven, Executive Director of the IEA, presented the 2015 Tracking Clean Energy Progress report, prepared for CEM6.
+Maria van der Hoeven, Executive Director of the IEA, presented the 2015 Tracking Clean Energy report 2015, prepared for CEM6.
 The presentation also referenced how metrics and objectives could support the design and implementation of policies and could be used to help track CEM progress.

 Adnan Amin, Director General of IRENA, spoke about key trends in the global clean energy transformation, highlighting market mechanisms, grid integration, and energy storage as critical to the next phase of clean energy development.

 Christoph Frei, Director General of the World Energy Council, presented forecasts from the Council’s two energy scenarios and the 2015 World Energy Trilemma report, citing survey results from energy leaders in more than 80 countries showing the lack of a global climate framework as one of the sector’s greatest uncertainties.

 Addressing the meeting by video, Laurent Fabius, France’s Minister of Foreign Affairs and International Development and President of the United Nations Paris climate change conference (COP21), stressed the importance of clean energy, which he said would be "central" to reaching a universal agreement to limit global warming.